Friday, July 11, 2025

 — Titus 3:5

-• It is a spiritual birth accomplished by the Spirit.
+It is a supernatural birth accomplished by the Spirit.

 “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”